aminblm/aminblm/README.md

 ## #52WeeksOfAI Challenge

-The [52 weeks of AI challenge](https://transcendai.substack.com/p/52-weeks-of-ai-challenge-building) is challenge where for 52 weeks, a year, we are going to produce 52 AI or AI-assisted ventures, one AI venture a week.
+The [52 weeks of AI challenge](https://transcendai.substack.com/p/52-weeks-of-ai-challenge-building) is a challenge where for 52 weeks, a year, we are going to produce 52 AI or AI-assisted ventures, one AI venture a week.

 This challenge has been launched by Amin Boulouma in his [Twitter thread](https://twitter.com/aminblm/status/1664526401888813057?s=20).